Mountain Travel Guide

 George Washington and Jefferson National Forests

-The trail begins at the parking area on U.S. Route 60 and heads west in the Rich Hole Wilderness Area.
+The 5.5 mile Rich Hole Trail begins at the parking area on U.S. Route 60 and heads west in the Rich Hole Wilderness Area.
 The trail leads to the top of Brushy Mountain and is steep and rocky in places.
 Within one mile of the trailhead there is an overlook on the left that offer a great view of North Mountain and the valley below.
 A little further up the trail there is a view of a deep gully with Brushy Mountain in the background.

 On the ridgetop, the trail turns southwest and heads towards a spur ridge saddle.
 Large craggy boulders line the southside of the trail for a short distance, then the normal deciduous covertype resumes.
 There are many game trails criss-crossing Rich Hole Trail on the ridge and grouse, deer, and squirrel are abundant.
 Bear aren’t seen often, but they have been reported.